-- 1.7 Before applying for a Compliance Order, the FRC will, where possible and appropriate, take reasonable and proportionate steps in the circumstances to comply with the Protocol including: - a.
-Setting out sufficient, written detail of the matter to the Recognised Body (a 'Protocol Letter'); - b.
-Allowing the Recognised Body at least 14 days to provide a full response (longer if complex issues are at stake); - c.
-Giving proper consideration to alternative dispute resolution for example by way of discussion and negotiation. - 1.8 The Protocol Letter should include: - a.
-The basis of the FRC's intended application; - b.
-A clear summary of the facts; - c.
-What the FRC requires the Recognised Body to do to avoid the application; - d.
-Identification of the essential documents (if any) relied upon by the FRC; - e.
-Identification of any additional information required by the FRC; - f.
-The FRC's proposal for a suitable alternative form of resolution (if any); - g.
-Express reference to the Protocol, including the Court's powers to impose Enforcement Measures for non-compliance and that if the Recognised Body does not respond, the FRC may issue the application and the Recognised Body's costs risk may therefore be increased.
+- 2.3.
+Before applying for a Compliance Order, the FRC will, where possible and appropriate, take reasonable and proportionate steps in the circumstances to comply with the Protocol including: - a. setting out sufficient, written detail of the matter to the Recognised Body (a 'Protocol Letter'); - b. allowing the Recognised Body at least 28 days to provide a full response (longer if complex issues are at stake); - c. giving proper consideration to alternative dispute resolution for example by way of discussion and negotiation. - 2.4.
+The Protocol Letter should include: - a. the basis of the FRC's intended application; - b. a clear summary of the facts; - c. what the FRC requires the Recognised Body to do to avoid the application; - d. identification of the essential documents (if any) relied upon by the FRC; - e. identification of any additional information required by the FRC; - f. the FRC's proposal for a suitable alternative form of resolution (if any); - g. express reference to the Protocol, including the Court's powers to impose Enforcement Measures for non-compliance and that if the Recognised Body does not respond, the FRC may issue the application and the Recognised Body's costs risk may therefore be increased. - 2.5.
+Where the FRC has not complied with the Protocol, it should consider if: - a. it is, in the circumstances, still reasonable to proceed with the application; and - b. there is a risk of an adverse costs order.